davebryson/geospatial_notes/notes/images.md

     p = number of pixels per tile

 * Choose a base level that closely matches the resolution of the imagery.
 The base level is the highest zoom level - most detailed view.
 You can use Degree Per Pixel
 * With a base level you can derive lower resolution tiles.
-4 base tiles become on lower tile
+4 base tiles become 1 lower tile